-EDIT 2018: Although the points made in this blog are still relevant, Duolingo keeps on changing the way you work your way along the tree.
+EDIT 2019: Although the points made in this blog are still relevant, Duolingo keeps on changing the way you work your way along the tree.
 So some of the images might not be accurate anymore.
+For example, this is something new Duolingo informed me about in 2019:

 Most people have by now heard about duolingo, a completely free resource of language learning.